-Federal Financial Aid Awards (FAFSA) (U.S. Citizens Only)
+Federal Financial Aid Awards (FAFSA)

-A Federal Work Study award is an award granted through the FAFSA process that allows a student to work for eligible employers on and off campus to earn money to pay for school.
+A Federal Work Study award is an award that allows a student to work for eligible employers on and off campus to earn money to pay for school.
 A student must be hired for a work study job through the Student Employment Office and earn the wages up to the specified award amount.
 Work Study employees are paid directly by their employer; the wages earned are NOT automatically applied towards tuition.
 It is the student's responsibility to manage their earnings accordingly.

 Student Employment (Non-Work Study)

 There are employers on and off campus that will hire students (mostly part-time) for regular non-work study jobs.
 The Student Employment Office can assist with these positions.

 There are private loan options for students, such as a CitiAssist Loan, a Signature loan from Sallie Mae, or an MI-LOAN.
 Please visit the Office of Financial Aid website for detailed information.